Truth-Seekers2026/Truth-Seekers-Charter/README.md

 │   ├── Truth-Seekers-Charter-CN.md  # Truth-Seekers-Charter (Chinese)
 │   └── Truth-Seekers-Charter-EN.md  # Truth-Seekers-Charter (English)
-├── interpretation/    # Directory for interpretive articles on the Charter │   └── # The Foundational Significance of the Charter for AI Development ├── LICENSE.md         # Open source license (CC BY-SA 4.0) ├── CONTRIBUTING.md    # Contribution guidelines
+├── interpretation/    # Directory for interpretive articles on the Charter │   └── The Foundational Significance of the "Truth-Seekers-Charter" for AI Development.md ├── LICENSE.md         # Open source license (CC BY-SA 4.0) ├── CONTRIBUTING.md    # Contribution guidelines
 └── CODE_OF_CONDUCT.md # Community code of conduct